Yui-H8/Datacamp/Theory_Large Language Models for Business.md

 *Great job!
 You've grasped the multi-dimensional significance of 'large' in LLMs, which encompasses training data, computational needs, and vast capabilities.*

 ### Spot AI in action
+We dove into the vast realm of Artificial Intelligence, discussing its various applications.
+One of the topics we looked at was categorizing different functionalities and applications of AI, especially in our daily lives.